Copyright: Pezibear on Pixabay

 Following a series of proceedings before the Federal Court of Justice and the European Court of Justice in recent years, it has become clear that Germany has never properly implemented the European ePrivacy Directive.
-This states that the user’s active consent to the setting of cookies must always be obtained.
-In Germany, this principle has never been enshrined in law, even though the EU directive is more than 10 years old.
+This states that the user’s active consent to the setting of cookies must be obtained without fail.
+In Germany, this principle has never been enshrined in law, although the EU directive is more than 10 years old.

 TTDSG: Principle of consent to the setting of cookies

-Politicians have taken up this issue: In May 2021, the Bundestag passed the draft for a „Telecommunications Telemedia Data Protection Act“ (TTDSG) with the votes of the CDU/CSU and SPD.
-This was also approved by the Bundesrat.
+Politicians have taken up this issue: In May 2021, the Bundestag passed the draft for a “Telecommunications Telemedia Data Protection Act” (TTDSG) with the votes of the CDU/CSU and SPD.
+The approval of the Federal Council also followed.

 The new TTDSG regulates, among other things, the aforementioned principle of consent to the setting of cookies for the purpose of data storage.
-Section 25 states that third parties may only store information on the end user’s device or access stored information if the end user has been informed and has given their consent.
+Section 25 of the TTDSG states that third parties may only store information on the end user’s device or access stored information if the end user has been informed of this and has given their consent.

 However, this requirement does not apply without exception.
 The law also provides for exceptions to the requirement to consent to the setting of cookies.
 The consent of the respective user is therefore not required if the information is only stored or accessed in order to transmit a message.